Isn't Bitcoin useless anyway?

 Bitcoin's hash rate has grown in leaps and bounds from some megahashes in the beginning to triple digit exahashes (that is, xxx**10^18 hashes per second, or xxx million million megahashes) today.
 That means it has increased several trillion fold in 12 years.
 If electricity demand had scaled up comparably, mining would use more energy than is produced in the world by now.
 But luckily, hash rate is not what is important to Bitcoin's economics at all.

 The metric that ties everything together is the cost of mining.
 If miners behave economically (which they mostly appear to do) it should converge toward the block reward, which in turn is composed of the block subsidy ("new bitcoins being mined") and the mining fees ("what people pay to get their transactions into a block").
 The block subsidy is halving every 210.000 blocks (about 4 years), which has happened thrice already, so it has gone down from 50 BTC to 6.25 bitcoin today and is further exponentially declining — when calculated in BTC.
-The mining fees have substantially picked up over the last few years and are now at about 15% of the block reward.
+The mining fees have varied considerably over the last few years.
+They are now about 1% of the block reward most of the time, but can reach more than 30% in hype phases.
 It is important for Bitcoin's future security (when the subsidy has declined further) that these remain substantial.
 How substantial?
 Nobody knows.
 The hope is that the market will find out.

 Of course, when denominated in, say, USD, the cost of mining has not fallen but risen exponentially in the past 12 years, because the price of bitcoin has risen even more.
 But it is important to observe that

 - mining cost is rising exponentially slower than hash rate (because of technology improvements)